 Before directly getting into the job role there are various levels of training and development that have to be undergone by the job candidate.
 Human resource department is entirely responsible for training the employee right from the scratch to till they become ready to the direct work in the organization.

-6. Recruiters can be external employees or even part time when recruitment process is needed:
+6. Recruiters can be external employees or even part time when selection and recruitment process is needed:

 Recruiter’s job are sometimes even found as a part-time profession in few organizations.
 This is because sometimes job recruitment happens only in a trimester or even sometimes only when a vacancy arises.
 So, either they are employed as part-time professionals or hired as external employees.
 Whereas Human resources department takes care of hiring a recruiter as well as allocates tasks to the recruitment team.